cauterize-tools/cauterize/README.md

 * Add ability to load schemas into other schemas
 * Add small expression language to schemas for computing sizes or sharing numeric information
 * Consider addition of generics to the schema
+* Expand the things synonyms can refer to.